adnankp009/Road-Accident-Analysis-excel/README.md

 2. Analyze the impact of various factors on accident severity
 3. Compare accident rates across different conditions and locations
 4. Inform road safety policies and interventions

-## Note
-Ensure all data is up-to-date for accurate analysis.
-Regular updates may be required to maintain the dashboard's relevance and accuracy.